People love the sound of running water.

 How Much Does a Running Toilet REALLY Cost?

 Wasted Water — By The Numbers

 Did you know a running toilet can waste an entire gallon of water in 30 seconds?
 Running toilet water wastes approximately 25 times more water than shower leaks.

 So, how much exactly are these unidentified leaks costing us?

-- The average medium-sized leak wastes 250 gallons of water per day.
+- The average medium-sized toilet leak wastes 250 gallons of water per day.

-That means one medium leak can cost you an extra $100 a month or $1,200 per year.
+That means that the running toilet cost for a medium leak can add an extra $100 a month or $1,200 per year.
 You can reduce that number by half for minor leaks, and double it for larger ones.

 The Real Cost to Landlords

 For most people, $1200 is a significant amount of cash to part with.